 See Chapter 3.
 Sustainability.
 The assessment states: “…recent ozone monitoring data in cities in proximity to the GMUG area during the last several years shows ozone levels remain just below the established health standard of 70 ppb…projected fossil fuels development will increase air pollution for several criteria air pollutants and AQRVs in Class I and Class II areas, possibly offsetting the gains in air quality forecasted by state planners from improving vehicle emissions efficiency and industrial processes.”
 Generally, we are struck by the fact that with aggressive development projections for oil and gas, we will see huge increases of emissions in almost all categories.
 This is troubling, especially since the document has little to say on what it would do if in fact these emissions materialize.
 We recommend the Forest Service focus data collection on areas in GMUG that have not been classified in nonattainment as an important contribution to information on needed actions to prevent nonattainment and more generally harmful levels of air pollution.

 The assessment repeatedly points to the need for more air quality monitoring.
 We suggest coordinating with the state to monitor ozone throughout the GMUG regions and surrounding areas.
 At the same time, we are aware of and involved in citizen science air quality monitoring projects, the goal of which is to collect low cost yet credible data for use in the near future.
 We recommend the Forest Service investigate these possibilities.

+Thank you for your consideration of these comments.

+Respectfully,

+Gerald C. Nelson, PhD

+Karen Sjoberg, Chair

+Citizens for Clean Air

+Citizensforcleanairgj@gmail.com

+970-242-1054

+PO Box 101

+Grand Junction, CO 81502